 - The baby is in a suboptimal position and cannot be turned

-- There are umbilical cord or placenta issues
+- There is umbilical cord compression affecting baby

 - The mother is in distress, has high blood pressure, or signs of preeclampsia